magento/merchdocs/src/marketing/price-rules-cart-coupon.md

    ![Cart price rule - generated coupon codes]({% link images/images/price-rule-cart-coupons-generated.png %}){: .zoom}
    _Generated Codes_

-   {:.bs-callout-tip}
+   {:.bs-callout-info}
-   **Info:** Although Adobe Commerce allows configuring multiple coupon codes, a customer can use only one coupon code in the cart.
+   Although Adobe Commerce allows configuring multiple coupon codes, a customer can use only one coupon code in the cart.
 To use more than one coupon code in the cart simultaneously, you may consider using a corresponding extension in [Commerce Marketplace](https://marketplace.magento.com/).

 ## Method 3: Generate a dynamic dotdigital coupon URL